2024 Game Recaps

 Bates 24, Wesleyan 13

-Bottom Line: Bates capitalizes on Cardinal errors to break through with a win
+Bottom Line: Bates capitalizes on Cardinal errors to break through with upset win

 Official links: